 A checklist is a good way to help ensure you consider important elements and legal requirements.
 You can find the ICO checklist here.
 Keep in mind, to understand the checklist it is also useful to know some of the terminology and the basic structure of the law.

 Verification and maintaining are equally important.
 Both require additional processes such as conducting DPIAs and establishing KPIs.
-To learn more on what is needed to ensure, verify and maintain data protection by design and default, join us for our upcoming webinar.
+To learn more on what is needed to ensure, verify and maintain data protection by design and default, download our webinar: How to Implement Data Protection by Design & Default.